Here's what experts say 'A House of Dynamite' gets wrong (and right) about nuclear war

 The failure of interceptors has happened before, said Jeffrey Lewis, a scholar of global security at Middlebury College who studies missile defenses.
 And just one interceptor has a slightly better than 50/50 chance of hitting, making the scenario plausible.

-But Lewis said, current rules call for launching at least four, rather than two, interceptor missiles at a threat.
+But Lewis said he thinks current rules call for launching at least four, rather than two, interceptor missiles at a threat.
 That would considerably increase the odds.
 "I do think the system in Alaska — if all it had to do was hit one lonely missile fired all by itself — I think they have a good chance of that," he said.

 Lewis added that there are many scenarios where missile defense would likely fail.
 Existing missiles can carry multiple warheads or decoys, and many nuclear powers are developing new weapons that could evade defenses.